 Now that your child has been acknowledged and is feeling connected to you, this is the time that you can teach them what they can do next time.

-This is why this method of positive discipline is so effective — you give your child the tools to know what to do next time.
+This is why the A.C.T. method of positive parenting is so effective — you give your child the tools to know what to do next time.
+“Discipline” isn’t about punishment or inducing fear, it is about teaching, about providing ways to handle emotions, to figure out how to get along with others.

 The original meaning of the word discipline comes from the Latin disciplina, meaning “teaching, learning” and is related to the word disciple.

 As parents then we are teachers.
-To get your child to change their behavior is all about presenting it in a way that empowers your child to want to change — this is positive discipline.
+To get your child to change their behavior is all about presenting it in a way that empowers your child to want to change — this what “discipline” looks like in positive parenting.

 When children feel empowered they will be internally motivated to change their behavior instead of you externally controlling their behavior through threats and fear (which, spoiler alert, doesn’t work).